What Are Two Primary Functions Of The Kidney? Discover The Surprising Truth Doctors Won’t Tell You!

 The proximal tubule does the heavy lifting — ~65% of filtered sodium, water, glucose, amino acids, bicarbonate.
 It's a metabolic powerhouse, packed with mitochondria, burning ATP to run transporters.

 The loop of Henle creates the medullary gradient that lets you concentrate urine.
-Plus, the descending limb is water-permeable.
-Day to day, the ascending limb actively pumps out salt but isn't water-permeable.
-That countercurrent multiplication is how you survive dehydration.
+Day to day, the descending limb is water-permeable.
+The ascending limb actively pumps out salt but isn't water-permeable.
+That countercurrent multiplication is how you survive dehydration Turns out it matters..

-The distal tubule and collecting duct are where hormones fine-tune the final output. " PTH says "reabsorb calcium, dump phosphate.Day to day, aldosterone says "reabsorb sodium. " ADH says "reabsorb water."
-The kidney obeys Less friction, more output..
+The distal tubule and collecting duct are where hormones fine-tune the final output. " PTH says "reabsorb calcium, dump phosphate.That's why " ADH says "reabsorb water.
+So aldosterone says "reabsorb sodium. " The kidney obeys.

 How the Kidneys Maintain Balance (Function #2)

 Regulation is the underappreciated function.
-Still, filtration gets the glory.
+That said, filtration gets the glory.
 Regulation keeps you alive.

 Water balance: the volume sensor